stephan-dum/micro-frame/README.md

 }
 ````
 ### react
 creates an independent react root which has one preassign context to handle hooks
+provides a default wrapper that generate the dom node on which react will be mounted,
+can be overwritten with the Wrapper option (see fragment).

 ````typescript
 const MyComponent = () => {